teg-lad/Concept-Based-Explainability-for-Mitotic-Figure-Detection-in-Whole-Slide-Images/README.md

 ## 1. Create your repo

-Create your own fork of this repo.
+One person from your project team should fork this repo, then add other teammates as project members on GitLab.

 ## 2. Name your repo appropriately

-The name of your *repo* must match the pattern `2022-ca4021-XXXXXX`, where `XXXXXX` can be any text of your choice (such as your username).
+The name of your *repo* must match the pattern `2022-ca4021-XXXXXX`, where `XXXXXX` should be replaced with your usernames (e.g. 2022-ca400-sblott-mbezbradica).

 **Note** that the year should be set as appropriate to your year of study.
-For example, in the 2022/2023 academic year this would change to '2023-ca4021-mbezbradica'), in the 2023/2024 academic year this would change to '2024-ca4021-mbezbradica'), etc.
+For example, in the 2022/2023 academic year this would change to '2023-ca4021-sblott-mbezbradica'), in the 2023/2024 academic year this would change to '2024-ca4021-sblott-mbezbradica'), etc.

 It is the *name of your repo* that matters (not the name of your project).